2023 Beijing Subway collision: Aftermath

 In the aftermath of the collision, shuttle buses were provided for the closed sectors.

 The two trains involved lost power, leading to passengers being left in the dark and smashing windows open for fresh air.
 By 23:00, all passengers were evacuated by emergency services.
 More than 500 people were brought to hospitals, 102 of whom suffered bone fractures.
 As of 06:00 the next day, 423 had been released, 25 were under observation, and 67 others remained hospitalised.
 There were no fatalities.

 Immediately after the accident, the Xi'erqi station was closed to facilitate rescue operations.
 Rail services on the Changping Line between Xi'erqi and Zhuxinzhuang stations were also suspended due to the damaged trains blocking the track.
 On 15 December, the Changping line continued to operate without service between Xi'erqi and Zhuxinzhuang stations, with replacement shuttle bus services provided for the closed section.

 Following the collision, Beijing Subway offered an apology and said that it would pay for passengers' medical costs.
 Passengers who had already left the scene but experienced discomfort later were also welcomed to contact Beijing Subway.

 The incident had also sparked criticism from netizens, with one Weibo user questioning the maintenance of the network and asked whether Beijing Subway was "taking the lives of hundreds of people too lightly".

 On 16 December, full services on the Changping Line resumed.
-12 cars (CP0241-CP0246 and CP0321-CP0326) were removed from service and have been stored at Dingsilu Yard since at least 5 February 2024.
+12 cars (CP0241-CP0246 and CP0321-CP0326) were placed in storage at Dingsilu Yard since at least 5 February 2024.